ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Targeted therapy for kidney cancer includes:

 Anti-angiogenesis therapy.
 This type of treatment focuses on stopping angiogenesis, which is the process of making new blood vessels.
-Most clear cell kidney cancers have mutations of the VHL gene, which causes the cancer to make too much of a certain protein, known as vascular endothelial growth factor (VEGF), controlling the formation of new blood vessels.
-VEGF can be blocked with certain drugs.
+Most clear cell kidney cancers have mutations of the VHL gene, which causes the cancer to make too much of a certain protein, known as vascular endothelial growth factor (VEGF).
+VEGF controls the formation of new blood vessels and can be blocked with certain drugs.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-There are 2 ways to block VEGF, with small molecule inhibitors of the receptors (VEGFR) or with antibodies directed against these receptors.
+There are 2 ways to block VEGF, with small molecule inhibitors of the VEGF receptors (VEGFR) or with antibodies directed against these receptors.

 The other way to block VEGF is with tyrosine kinase inhibitors (TKIs).
-Axitinib (Inlyta), cabozantinib (Cabometyx), pazopanib (Votrient), sorafenib (Nexavar), and sunitinib (Sutent) are TKIs that may be used for treatment for clear cell kidney cancer.
-Side effects of TKIs may include diarrhea, high blood pressure, and tenderness and sensitivity in the hands and feet.
+Axitinib (Inlyta), cabozantinib (Cabometyx, Cometriq), pazopanib (Votrient), sorafenib (Nexavar), and sunitinib (Sutent) are TKIs that may be used for treatment for clear cell kidney cancer.
+Common side effects of TKIs may include diarrhea, high blood pressure, and tenderness and sensitivity in the hands and feet.

 mTOR inhibitors.
 Everolimus (Afinitor) and temsirolimus (Torisel) are drugs that target a certain protein that helps kidney cancer cells grow, called mTOR.
 Studies show that these drugs slow kidney cancer growth.

 Combined therapies.
 In 2019, the FDA approved 2 combination treatments for the first treatment for advanced renal cell carcinoma.
-The first combination includes axitinib and pembrolizumab (Keytruda), which is an immune checkpoint inhibitor (read below to learn more about immunotherapy).
-The second combination uses 2 targeted therapies, axitinib and avelumab (Bavencio).
+The first combination includes axitinib and pembrolizumab (Keytruda), which is an immune checkpoint inhibitor (see "Immunotherapy," below).
+The second combination uses axitinib and avelumab (Bavencio), which is another immune checkpoint inhibitor.
 Axitinib is an anti-angiogenesis therapy.
-Both pembrolizumab and avelumab target the PD-L1 protein in cancer cells.
+Both pembrolizumab and avelumab target the PD-1 pathway to activate the immune system to attack cancer cells.
 These treatment combinations work regardless of whether the tumor expresses the PD-L1 protein, so people who receive this treatment will not be tested for PD-L1.

 Talk with your doctor about possible side effects for each specific medication and how they can be managed.